 When deciding whether you should supplement, consider these factors:

 - Vitamin C is fragile and destroyed by heat.
-How much raw produce do you eat every day?
+How much raw produce (with its fragile vitamin C) do you eat every day?

-Unless you are eating the recommended 9 servings and fruit and vegetables per day, you could almost certainly benefit from supplemental vitamin C. (22)
+Unless you eat the recommended 9 servings of fruit and vegetables per day, you could almost certainly benefit from supplemental vitamin C.

 There are many forms of supplemental vitamin C, but ascorbic acid seems to be the most potent form.